lmw95/stayverticalpolestudio/README.md

 ### [Mobile wireframe part 2](https://github.com/lmw95/stayverticalpolestudio/blob/master/wireframes/mobile-wireframe(part2).png)

 ### Differences to wireframes:
-* DESKTOP
+* DESKTOP/OVERALL
-    * In the instructors section, the two halves are on opposite sides
+    * There is no logo in the navigation menu, rather it sits in the hero image itself
+    * The about section is in two parts only, not three
+    * The 'Get to know us' button is now 'See our classes' and stretches across the whole screen
+    * There is no row of images in the classes section
+    * The classes and reviews sections are in interactive carousels rather than static layouts
+    * The class buttons stretch across the whole screen with a width of 25% each
+    * The instructors section is now in a simple 2x2 grid formation with hoverable/clickable overlays for the profile information
-    * There are no buttons in the reviews section, rather just an icon wih a link to TripAdvisor
+    * The social media icons now sit in the Reviews/Testimonials section, with the link to TripAdvisor

 * TABLET
     * The instructors profiles are in a grid display, rather than in a row
-    * There are no buttons in the reviews section, rather just an icon wih a link to TripAdvisor
+    * Phone and other contact info sits to the side of the form rather than below

 * MOBILE
-    * The navbar sits above the header
+    * The navbar sits above the header and collapses into a hamburger menu
-    * The instructors certifications are not circular, rather sqaure and take up the whole container
+    * The instructors certifications appear on the hoverable/clickable profiles
     * The instructors profiles are in a column, not in a grid display

 ## Design